juniorsundarCasual/TGT/vault/volume-3.chapter-170.md

 "What?"

 "You don't have access, Al," Marek repeated with a devious chuckle.
-"Do you realise how difficult it was to convince the Sect Master to issue the tokens 'No Questions Asked'?"
+"Do you realise how difficult it was to convince the Sect Leader to issue the tokens 'No Questions Asked'?"

 Marek wore a sneer and continued, "I could only manage to wrangle two."